SchweizerischeBundesbahnen/atlas/line-directory/README.md

 ### Test RESTful Web services

-We use InteliJ HTTP Client for
+We use IntelliJ HTTP Client for
 testing: https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html.

 U need only to configure some secrets: